RobinPett/1dv610_lab2/readme.md

  ## Dependencies
- Color Palette Extractor is not dependent on any other modules to run.
+ Color Palette Extractor is an ES6 module and is not compatible with ES5 environments.
- It must howerver run in a browser environment to have access to the DOM to create Image and Canvas elements.
+ It must also run in a browser environment to have access to the DOM to create Image and Canvas elements.

 ## Usage examples